 How to Grow

-Carrots seedlings do not transplant well, so you’ll need to start with a packet of seeds.
+Carrots seedlings do not transplant well, so you’ll need to start with a packet of seeds or seeds that have been harvested from a previous crop.

 You can sow seeds in your containers outdoors as early as 2 to 3 weeks before the last expected frost date for your area.